-Services Provided by Youth and Family Program:
+Services offered by Youth and Family

 Child and family immediate response team.
 Crisis stabilization and assessment includes hospitalization screening, office-based service, some community outreach, staff and community consultation.